Trias Price Down 0.1% Over Last Week (TRY)

 According to CryptoCompare, “Trias is an all-platform-supported (Server, PC, Mobile, IoT, etc.) native-application-compatible smart contract execution platform, development framework, and collaborating ecosystem.
 TRIAS aims to define a new-generation all-platform-supported public chain system.
 Trustworthy and Reliable Intelligent Autonomous Systems make people trust in machines. “

-It is usually not possible to buy alternative cryptocurrencies such as Trias directly using US dollars.
-Investors seeking to acquire Trias should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Trias using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Trias directly using U.S. dollars.
+Investors seeking to acquire Trias should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Trias using one of the exchanges listed above.

 Receive News & Updates for Trias Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trias and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.